BabylonJS/Documentation/content/extensions/WebGPU/webGPUSnapshotRendering.md

 eCommerce sites may greatly benefit from this feature as the scene is normally quite small with everything visible on screen.
 Also, there's generally not a lot dynamicity and when something needs to be updated it's a "one shot" update, so either calling `snapshotRenderingReset` or disabling temporarily the feature should work.

+### Enable the snapshot rendering mode at the right time
+Make sure everything is ready in your scene to be rendered the next frame after you set `engine.snapshotRendering = true`!
+Indeed, once you set the `snapshotRendering` to `true`, the next frame is recorded and replayed afterwards.
+If some textures (for eg) were not ready at that time, the mesh won't be rendered in the frame that is recorded and so won't never be visible.
+You should probably always set `engine.snapshotRendering = true` inside a `scene.executeWhenReady(...)` callback.

 ## Examples
-Here's a PG that demonstrates using the snapshot rendering feature: <Playground id="#SYQW69#915" engine="webgpu" title="Snapshot rendering" description="Demonstrate how to use the snapshot rendering modes"/>
+Here's a PG that demonstrates using the snapshot rendering feature: <Playground id="#SYQW69#951" engine="webgpu" title="Snapshot rendering" description="Demonstrate how to use the snapshot rendering modes"/>

 You can choose to disable or enable standard / fast SR mode.
 Depending on the mode, you will see the javascript time it takes to render a frame (**Frame total**) and the virtual fps (the fps you would have if there was no GPU rendering / the fps was not capped by the browser - it is simply `1000/Frame total`).